free5ty1e/primestationone.old/README.md

 * Menu system to handle running services, both for the current session and for all future sessions (services enabled / disabled upon startup).
 The PrimeStation One can do a lot, and sometimes its nice to turn some unused features off!
 * Resolve issue with using higher resolutions while still maintaining the ability to exit FastDosBox and Vice and similar emulators without requiring a hard reboot (for now, everything is running in 640x480 mode to alleviate this issue)
 * Resolve issue where sometimes exiting EmulationStation will leave the user with a blank black screen; currently have to press ALT + Right Arrow then ALT + Left Arrow to change terminals away and back and reinitialize the display sometimes.
+* Add START + SELECT to request a soft reboot of the Pi for panic / crash situations.
+This might just end up pressing CTRL-ALT-DEL if we continue to find this actually does work like we think it does...

 Comments / suggestions / contributions to the code welcome!